 Lenabasum is an oral medicine that mimics the effects of endocannabinoids (an endocannabinoid-mimetic).
 Endocannabinoids are naturally-occurring chemicals in the body that are involved in regulating appetite, metabolism, mood, pain, and inflammation.

 Lenabasum preferentially binds to cannabinoid receptor type 2 (CB2), which are found primarily on the surfaces of activated immune cells.
-Upon binding to the CB2 receptors, lenabasum triggers the production of pro-inflammatory mediators, which reduces inflammation.
+Upon binding to the CB2 receptors, lenabasum triggers the production of anti-inflammatory mediators, which reduces inflammation.

 Ultimately, lenabasum acts to “turn off” chronic inflammation and halt tissue thickening and scarring (fibrosis) without suppressing the activity of the immune system.
 It is believed that reducing inflammation could help prevent permanent tissue damage in the lungs of people with cystic fibrosis.